JustAPotota/Minecraft-Vanilla-Notebook/README.md

 > Forge/Fabric?

-The mod should work on fabric and quilt already.
-However, forge is probably not going to get an official port.
+The mod should work on Forge, Fabric and Quilt!

-If you want to port it to forge yourself, you're more than welcome to - I will accept PRs and add branches to support forge if someone wants to maintain them.
+As of writing, the mod is designed for Fabric, but has experimental support for Forge via Connector!
+As for quilt, it's supported due to their ability to keep compatibility with Fabric, but I don't keep up to date nor test it; so it's purely on a speculative basis.
+I will fix Quilt-specific issues, it's just a low priority.

 > Can I use this in my modpack?